-Group counseling offers a safe environment in which to experiment with new behaviors, improve communication skills, and receive feedback from others with similar concerns and interests.
+Group Therapy offers a safe environment in which to experiment with new behaviors, improve communication skills, and receive feedback from others with similar concerns and interests.
 Some groups focus on specific skills and themes, while others provide support.
 Participation in groups offered by Alexander Counseling Center require that you complete an initial intake session with the group leader in order to assess appropriateness of the group for your needs.
 Following are just a few examples of groups offered at Alexander Counseling Center:

 - Personal Growth – This group is designed to help participants explore issues and dynamics that affect their personal lives.
 Specific areas of focus are generally determined by group members and may include relationships, intimacy, boundaries, communication, and self-awareness.
 The group also provides an opportunity for participants to practice new behaviors within a safe and encouraging environment where they can provide and receive feedback and support.